ral-facilities/scigateway-auth/README.md

 ## Project structure

-The project consists of 2 main packages, and app.py.
-The config, constants and exceptions are in the common package and the endpoints and authentication logic are in src.
+The project consists of 3 main packages, and app.py.
+The config, constants and exceptions are in the `common` package and the endpoints and authentication logic are in `src`.
 The api is setup in app.py.
-A directory tree is shown below
+A directory tree is shown below:

 ```
 ─── scigateway-auth
-    ├── scigateway-auth
+    ├── app.py
-    │   ├── common
+    ├── common
-    │   │   ├── config.py
+    │   ├── config.py
-    │   │   ├── constants.py
+    │   ├── constants.py
+    │   ├── exceptions.py
-    │   │   └── exceptions.py
+    │   └── logger_setup.py
-    │   ├── src
+    ├── src
-    │   │   ├── auth.py
+    │   ├── auth.py
-    │   │   └── endpoints.py
+    │   └── endpoints.py
+    │── test
+    │   ├── test_authenticationHandler.py
-    │   ├── test
+    │   ├── test_ICATAuthenticator.py
-    │   └── app.py
+    │   └── test_requires_mnemonic.py
     ├── config.json
+    ├── logs.log
+    ├── openapi.yaml
     ├── README.md
-    ├── requirements.in
     └── requirements.txt
 ```

 ## Running Tests

-To run the tests use `python -m unittest discover`
+When in the base directory of this repo, use `python -m unittest discover` to run the unit tests located in `test/`.

+## Viewing Swagger Documentation

+In the base directory of this repository, there's a file called `openapi.yaml`.
+This follows OpenAPI specifcations to display how this API is implemented, using a technology called [Swagger](https://swagger.io/).
+Go to https://petstore.swagger.io/ and using the text field at the top of the page, paste the link to the raw YAML file inside this repo.
+Click the explore button to see example snippets of how to use the API.
+This can be useful to see the valid syntax of the request body's of the POST requests.